Applying to AAS

-Before beginning the application be sure to have the following ready so they can be uploaded:
+Before beginning the application be sure to have the following ready so they can be uploaded or inputted:

 - A recent photo of the student - in JPG form.

-- Passport copies of the student and both parents or guardians - in separate JPG or PDF files.
+- Passport details of the student and both parents or guardians.

 - Latest end-of-year progress reports - in separate PDF files.